Продукты

 Additional tests are not always something to worry about.
 They’re more like additional detective work to eliminate incorrect diagnoses, until the doctors have enough information to move forward.
 We just can’t state it enough, but you are at the center of this journey.
 When your doctor informs you of test results or indicates that an additional test is needed, don’t hesitate to ask any question you might have!

-In our next and final blogpost, we’ll summarize the information we’ve given so far, and focus on the diagnosis and prognosis as the gateway to treatment.
+In our next and final blogpost, we’ll summarize the information we’ve given so far, and focus on the diagnosis and prognosis as the gateway to breast health treatment.